postmanlabs/labs-docs/_posts/12_postman_pro_integrations/2016-07-11-keen_integration.md

 **Retrieve your Keen IO project ID and API Key**

 [Log in][0] to Keen IO.
 Find the Organization and Project you’d like to stream Postman Monitor data to.
-Go to your Project’s Settings and select API Keys.
+Go to your Project’s `Settings` and select `API Keys`.
 Make a note of your Project ID and API key for later.

 []()[1]